Drives

 - Click the Drives in the left panel.

-- Scroll down under Charts subsection.
+- Scroll down under Charts subsection at the bottom.

-View Basic Information About a Drive in Management
+View Details About a Drive in Management

 - Go to the Management icon in the top left taskbar.